SpacePianist0/RaidersOfTheLostWrench/README.md

 ## what is this?

 Here you will find all of my code for the First Tech Challenge game PowerPlay.
 To get to my code (stuff I developed), go through path TeamCode/src/main/java/org/firstinspires/ftc/teamcode.
+This is forked from CalKestis's FTC robot controler (https://github.com/FIRST-Tech-Challenge/FtcRobotController).
 My autonomous period is named Autouno and my teleop is ControlTestOne.
-I the auto, there is easy openCV, Road Runner, and other stuff you would need to download / import. go to LearnRoadRunner.com to see how to do road runner and google april tags easy opencv for ithub pages on april tag vision.
+In the auto, there is easy openCV, Road Runner, and other stuff you would need to download / import. go to LearnRoadRunner.com to see how to do road runner and https://github.com/OpenFTC/EOCV-AprilTag-Plugin for github pages on april tag vision.

+Please use this code as a refrence and try to keep your own suff as original as you can.
+In order to grow as a programmer you need to make things on your own and expand off of the things that others teach you.
+I don't mind at all if you use any of this stuff just try to keep that in mind.

 Thank you for reading!